TheaFrances/Coleoid_genome_topology_2025/3. Chromatin loop analysis/README.md

 ### Converting and subsetting ATAC-seq BigWig files

-To handle large `.bw` files for visualisation or downstream analysis, we subset individual chromosomes and from whole-genome normalised bigWig files to reduce file size for when uploading to Plotgardener.
+To handle large `.bw` files for visualisation or downstream analysis, we subset individual chromosomes and from whole-genome normalised bigWig files to reduce file size for when uploading to plotgardener.
 The script used was [`subsetBigWig.py`](https://gist.github.com/dpryan79/740f2d00ce6b509ab9644fc43418996c), which requires the `pyBigWig` and `numpy` packages.

 Example using the chromosome Lachesis_group4__56_contigs__length_174030884 (chromosome 5 in *E. scolopes*):
 ```bash